 Why not take a day trip to Malmo in Sweden?

-If you are staying in Copenhagen for a few days why not pop over to Sweden?
-Malmo is just across the water and can be reached by crossing the Oresund Bridge.
+If you are staying in Copenhagen for a few days, why not visit Sweden?
+Malmo is just across the water and can be reached by crossing the Oresund Bridge – read more about how to visit Malmo from Copenhagen.

 Where to stay in Copenhagen